Areas to Stay in NYC - A Neighborhood Overview

 Top Attractions

-• Brooklyn Bridge Park - Waterfront park with activities, food, and views
+- Brooklyn Bridge Park: A world-class waterfront park with activities, food, and iconic views.

 Where to Stay